DivineAde/Password-Generator/README.md

 # Password-Generator

 This is a secure and reliable password Generator.
-Development using HTML css
+Development using HTML css and JavaScript